 If unlucky, you may lose the whole anchor and chain!

-How do you know that the Vessel is stopped, nearly stopped or going astern?
+How do you know if the Vessel is stopped, nearly stopped, or going astern?

 Anchoring can be deceptively easy.
 Not knowing a few techniques could raise doubts about the ship’s actual position.

-We already know a few things and we made due diligence in gathering the right information.
+We already know a few things and we did due diligence in gathering the right information.

 When dropping, the ship must be stopped or nearly stopped.
 But how do you know that?